Cantor Fitzgerald lifts SoundHound AI Inc. [SOUN] price estimate. Who else is bullish?

 Sponsored

+Platform gives peerless voice access to information domains, including Generative AI models like ChatGPT.

+SoundHound AI Inc. stock has also gained 34.59% of its value over the past 7 days.
+However, SOUN stock has inclined by 121.60% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -30.29% and gained 20.90% year-on date.

-Compared to the average trading volume of 12.41M shares, SOUN reached a trading volume of 10091400 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for SOUN stock reached $399.88 million, with 197.01 million shares outstanding and 156.12 million shares in the current float.
+Compared to the average trading volume of 12.72M shares, SOUN reached a trading volume of 5098347 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SOUN shares is $4.23 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SOUN stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.